mtiller/ModelicaWebRef/README.md

 reference cards.
 By having one "master" copy of this reference, my hope is to keep all improvements funneled into this master copy.

+**Note**: For the purpose of these licensing terms, I will not
+	  consider a Fork on GitHub to be a derived work.
+Feel free to fork the code and submit pull requests to me with your enhancements.
+The only thing I want to restrict is the republications of the completely assembed web page.

 Of course, this is a Creative Commons license so you can feel free to share or distribute copies of the master version.